Charlotte Amalie, U.S. Virgin Islands: Alternative Fixed Path Transit

 "Safaris", as they are called locally, are open air taxis mounted onto the back of a pickup truck.
 Some "safari" drivers operate on several VITRAN bus fixed paths including the suspended VITRAN 101 route.
 Those that do are locally called "Dollar Ride", a term used to describe the original fare charged that matched the old VITRAN fee.
 Those following a VITRAN fixed path, charge the same amount as VITRAN buses (plus bag/luggage fee) as they are required to do by the rate set by the Taxi Cab Commission.
 Before entering a "safari", riders should verify with the driver that they are "dollar ride" and the path.

 On days when there are many cruise ships in the harbor however, utilizing these fixed path safaris are difficult to catch as most drivers suspend their fixed path service to serve cruise passengers because they make more money doing so.

-Highways and Routes
+Highways and routes

-In the USVI, highways and major routes beginning with 3-4 are located on St. Thomas.
-Many of these highways and routes pass through or border the town of Charlotte Amalie.
-Some of the major highways and roads include:
+In the USVI, highways and major routes beginning with 3-4 are on St. Thomas.
+Many of them pass through or border the town of Charlotte Amalie.
+Major highways and roads include: